01Small Business Consulting Accountant and Bookkeeping Services

 - terms (time frame, description of services to be provided, etc.)

 - confidentiality clauses

 - non-disclosure clauses

 Don't Forget the Barter Option

 If you are just starting out in business and/or cash flow is tight but you need a consultant why not consider bartering your services in exchange for consulting help?
 For example, if your business is painting you may be able to barter your painting services in exchange for some legal assistance or bookkeeping services.

-By nature most small business owners are hands-on DIY types that prefer to be involved in every aspect of their business, from deciding on the type of coffee machine to doing the company tax returns.
+By nature, most small business owners are hands-on DIY types that prefer to be involved in every aspect of their business, from deciding on the type of coffee machine to doing the company tax returns.
 Statistics show that most business owners find it difficult to delegate tasks to employees or outside consultants.
-However, if as a business owner too much of your time is being spent on non-core business activities it is probably time to ask the question - does your small business need to hire some small business consulting services?
+However, if as a business owner too much of your time is being spent on non-core business activities it is probably time to ask the question if your small business need to hire a small business consulting services?